Characters: Ace Attorney Witnesses And Other Characters Gyakuten Kenji 2

 Shūji Orinaka (Jay Elbird)

 One of the prisoners in the jail.
 He used to be a boxer and he continues practicing in prison.
 His prison number is D-259.
-He has a polar bear called Mark, who's always hanging around with him (literally).
+He has a polar bear called Rocky, who's always hanging around with him (literally).
 He tried to escape the prison.
-His bear knocked a guard unconscious and then Orinaka stole his cell keys and disguised himself as a guard.
+His bear knocked a guard unconscious and then Elbird stole his cell keys and disguised himself as a guard.
 His plan was foiled when Mark recognized him in the uniform.

 - Meaningful Name / Punny Name: His full name is a pun on "ori no naka shūjin", which means "prisoner in a cage".
+His name in the Fan Translation sounds like "Jailbird", a slang term for a prisoner.

 - Mugged for Disguise: He even mugged another guy just to have someone to pin it on.